rzzzwilson/Random-Stuff/webELoss/api.rst

 but if it isn't you run the risk of the widget code fiddling with your objects within the <div>.
 Beware!

-A simple example that doesn't do much:
+This simple example that doesn't do much but shows how the widget is
+instantiated:

 ::